springload/frontend-starter-kit/docs/cms-components.md

 <script type="application/json" id="my-unique-id">{"links":[{"href":"/","text":"Home"},{"href":"/about","text":"About"}]}</script>
 ```

 This does mean writing the HTML twice (in the serverside template, and in JSX) but the CSS can be reused.
+While the serverside templating language is different to the clientside language this is probably the best we can hope for.